PawiX25/FileOrganizerPy/README.md

 10. Optionally, the script will ask if you want to save the summary in a `.log` file.

+## GUI Edition

+A graphical user interface (GUI) edition of FileOrganizerPy is available, allowing users to interact with the application through an easy-to-use interface.
+To use the GUI edition, run the `file_organizer_gui.py` script instead of the command-line version.
+The GUI version offers the same functionality as the command-line version but provides a more user-friendly experience.

 ## File Categories

 The script automatically categorizes files into the following categories based on their extensions: